What is the proper way to clean my glasses?

-Charges for services provided are due at the time of service, unless proof of vision/medical insurance is provided.
-Co-payments or deductible required by your plan are due at time of service.
-We accept payment by cash, check or MasterCard/Visa/Discover/Care Credit.
+Charges for services provided are due at the time of service unless proof of vision/medical insurance is provided.
+Co-payments or deductibles required by your plan is due at the time of service.
+We accept payment by cash, check, or MasterCard/Visa/Discover/Care Credit.
 If you are unable to comply with this policy, please notify the receptionist when you schedule your appointment.

 What Insurance Plans Do You Accept?